 Then I can see where the gaps are.

-This process took less than 30 minutes.
+This process takes less than 30 minutes.

 I now have a clear idea of what I am going to write about each day.
 It enables me to plan ahead and start researching and making notes so I don’t have to start from scratch every day.
 I can also see where I am going to need longer to write and also, the days when I might struggle to write.